rolfvreijdenberger/izzum-statemachine/README.md

 ##contributors and thank you's##
-- Richard Ruiter
-- Romuald Villetet
-- Harm de Jong
+- Richard Ruiter, Romuald Villetet, Harm de Jong, Elena van Engelen-Maslova
 - the statemachine package was influenced by the [yohang statemachine](https://github.com/yohang/Finite "Finite on github") , thanks for some good work.
 - creation of README.md markdown with the help of [dillinger.io/](http://dillinger.io/)
 - nice layout of this file: [documentup.com](http://documentup.com/rolfvreijdenberger/izzum)